Coconut Milk Rice Pudding With Rose Rhubarb

 - 1 cup Sugar

-Add the rhubarb to a heavy non-stick saucepan, reserving the leftover 1/2 cup of rhubarb for later.
+Add the sliced rhubarb to a heavy non-stick saucepan, reserving a 1/2 cup of it for later

-Combine the 3 cups water, butter, uncooked rice, salt and lemon zest In a 2 quart heavy saucepan.
-Bring to a boil, then cover and lower heat to simmer until the water is absorbed and rice tender, about 15-20 minutes.
-In another large, heavy saucepan combine the coconut milk, sugar and vanilla bean seeds and the whole vanilla bean, and simmer on low heat for 5 minutes, Add the cooked rice mixture to the coconut mixture continue to simmer on low heat uncovered until most of the liquid is absorbed, about 15-20 minutes, stirring occasionally.
-Remove and discard the vanilla bean.
+Combine the 3 cups water, butter, the uncooked rice, salt and lemon zest in a 2 quart saucepan.
+Bring to a boil, then cover the saucepan with a lid and and lower the heat to medium.
+Simmer the mixture until the water is absorbed and the rice is tender, 15-20 minutes.
+Set aside.
+In another large saucepan, combine the coconut milk and remaining 1 cup sugar and simmer on low heat for 5 minutes until the sugar is dissolved.
+Add the cooked rice mixture to the coconut mixture and continue to simmer together on low heat, uncovered, until most of the liquid is absorbed, another 15 minutes or so.
+Stir the mixture occasionally so it doesn't stick to the bottom of the pan.
+Remove from the heat and add the vanilla extract, stir to combine.

-- If the rice needs a bit more cooking time, its okay to add a bit more water and let it continue to cook and evaporate until the rice is tender.
+- If the rice needs more cooking time, it's okay to add a bit of water a tablespoon at a time, let it continue to cook and evaporate until the rice is tender.

 - If you can't find rosewater or don't want to, use pure vanilla extract instead.

-- You can make 8 smaller servings from this recipe too.
+- You can make 8 smaller servings from this recipe instead of 6 if needed.

-- The rice pudding will stay fresh in the refrigerator for several days, keeping the rhubarb topping in a separate container than the rice pudding.
+- The rice pudding will stay fresh in the refrigerator for several days, just keep the rhubarb topping in a separate container than the rice pudding until ready to serve.

 Calories: 384kcal | Carbohydrates: 83g | Protein: 4g | Fat: 4g | Saturated Fat: 3g | Cholesterol: 10mg | Sodium: 239mg | Potassium: 162mg | Fiber: 1g | Sugar: 45g | Vitamin A: 155IU | Vitamin C: 3mg | Calcium: 49mg | Iron: 1mg